Systems-Development-and-Frameworks/code_party_kp/README.md

 # Systems Development and Frameworks - 2020/21

-This is the homework repository of course `Systems Development and Frameworks` of `Kirill Prakhov und Phuong Pham und Anton Karakochev`
+This is the homework repository of course `Systems Development and Frameworks` of `Anton Karakochev, Phuong Pham, Kirill Prakhov`

 ## Homework - Exercise #0